Samir Geagea: Lebanese Forces

 On 12 March 1985, Geagea and Elie Hobeika orchestrated an internal coup in order to end the leadership of Fouad Abou Nader in the Lebanese Forces.
-Abou Nader was considered to be too close to his uncle, president Amin Gemayel whose policies were not accepted by most LF leaders.
+Abou Nader was considered to be too close to his uncle, president Amine Gemayel whose policies were not accepted by most LF leaders.
 On 15 January 1986, Geagea became head of the Lebanese Forces after overthrowing Hobeika, who was widely accused of treachery in the Lebanese Christian sector for agreeing to a Syrian-sponsored accord (the Tripartite Accord).
-During the following year, Geagea meticulously rebuilt the LF into an organized, well trained and equipped military force, one of the most advanced forces ever on Lebanese soil.
+During the following year, Geagea meticulously rebuilt the LF into an organized, well-trained and equipped military force, one of the most advanced forces ever on Lebanese soil.
 He established social security and public services to fill the void that was created by the war-crippled state administration.
 He also extracted taxes from the Christian region, offered free open-heart operations and twinned Christians cities with foreign cities in Europe and America and tried to open an airport in the Halat region because the Beirut International Airport (located in the west suburb of Beirut) was under the control of the Syrian forces which made the access for Lebanese Christians almost impossible.

 The post-war period (1990)

-In February 1990 General Michel Aoun launched an offensive attempting to dislodge Geagea’s Lebanese Forces from East Beirut.
+In February 1990, General Michel Aoun launched an offensive attempting to dislodge Geagea’s Lebanese Forces from East Beirut.
 During the fighting the Christian areas of Beirut suffered greater destruction and more casualties than at any time during 15 years of civil war.

 On 13 October 1990, Syria ousted General Aoun from the presidential palace in Baabda.
 Aoun was heading an interim government which filled the void in the absence of a presidential election after the end of President Amin Gemayel's term in office.
 With Aoun out of the picture, Geagea was now the only leader in the Christian heartland.
 Geagea was subsequently offered ministerial portfolios in the new Lebanese government (formed on Christmas Eve).